-New SPACEL Product Launch with Greater Antibacterial/Antiviral Features its SPACEL machine-room-less elevators, which avoid the need for a rooftop machine room by incorporating the traction machine and control mechanisms inside the elevator shaft in a compact design.
+New SPACEL Product Launch with Greater Antibacterial/Antiviral Features traction machine and control mechanisms inside the elevator shaft in a compact design.
 The new SPACEL models, launched in February 2021, are an enhanced lineup that follows the latest construction trends and includes novel design features.